kevinyma/p_v2/_projects/HTC.md

 <img src="/img/htc/wireframe.png" class="wireframe">

-I simplified the product architecture based on overarhing goals for the design.
+I simplified the product architecture based on overarching design goals.

 I was also responsible for creating production assets for the released app.